amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

 **Post-requisite:** Note the value of the `serial` field.
 You can use this value in requests requiring a serial number as a path or query parameter.
 If you have two devices in your organization or network, note the values of both devices.

-# Getting devices uplink addresses
+# Retrieve uplink addresses for specific devices

-Retrieve uplink addresses for specific devices using their serials.
+Use this task to view the public and private uplink addresses for devices using their serial numbers via the Meraki Dashboard API.

 **Before You Begin:**
-Ensure you have
-- the organization ID, and the
+- Ensure you have the organization ID
-- (optional) the serial number of devices in your network or organization.
+- Optionally, have the serial number of devices whose uplink addresses you want to retrieve..

 Follow these steps to get uplink addresses: